mgsloan/apply-unordered/readme.md

 replicateChar = replicate
 ```

-It also provides a function for type directed re-ordering of arguments:
+It also provides a function for type-directed re-ordering of arguments:

 ```
 f1 :: A -> B -> C -> D